Francormin/CRUD-Application/README.md

 <h1>CRUD Operations</h1>

 <h4>Learning and practicing some basics and fundamentals...
-In this case, how to do CRUD Operations in JavaScript by making a Todo App.</h4>
+In this case, how to do CRUD Operations in JavaScript by making a To-Do App.</h4>

 <img src="https://dev-to-uploads.s3.amazonaws.com/uploads/articles/3md2xtw76u0y1fr8polm.png" alt="CRUD Fullform" width="700" height="400">